MAli-Farooq/Thermal-YOLO/README.md

 Install all the required pacakages to run YOLO-V5 on server or local machine

-Downlaod the models trained on thermal data from trained models folder and put in runs/train folder inside yolo-vr directory.
+Downlaod the models trained on thermal data from trained models folder and put in runs/train folder inside yolo-v5 directory.

 The trained models can be tested on thermal data.